idg42/Homework-Pandas/Starter_Code/readme.md

 ## Unit 4 Homework Assignment: A Whale Off the Port(folio)
 ### Ian Davies

- Following tool (analysis notebook) runs an analyzes and visualizes the major metrics of the portfolios to determine which portfolio outperformed the others.
-Historical daily returns of several portfolios: algorithmic portfolios, "whale" investors portfolio by Warren Buffett, and some from the big hedge and mutual funds are used in the tool.
-The analysis also compares a custom portfolio of stocks performance to that of the other portfolios, as well as the larger market (S&P 500).
+ Following tool (analysis notebook) runs an analyzes and creates visualizations of major metrics for a set of portfolios.
+Purpose is to determine which portfolio outperformed the others.
+Historical daily returns of several portfolios: algorithmic portfolios, "whale" investors portfolio by Warren Buffett, and  big hedge and mutual funds are used in the tool.
+The analysis also compares performance of a custom portfolio of stocks to that of the other portfolios, against the larger market (S&P 500).

 **Execution:**